The Volcano Road

 Vehicles Pulling Trailers

 No trailers are allowed on the volcano road.
-There is an oversized vehicle/trailer parking area, where it would be possible to drop the trailer.
-Semi-tractors with trailers, the road leading to the visitor center is narrow and turning around can be difficult.
+There is an oversized vehicle/trailer parking area, where it is possible to drop the trailer.
+Semi-tractors with trailers or travel trailers over 34 feet, the road leading to the visitor center is narrow with a tight parking lot entrance, and turning around can be difficult approaching impossible.
 If you wish to visit, please drop your trailer at the gravel patch just outside to the south of our entrance.